ronniefuertes/recommendation-system-movies-similarity-and-rating/README.md

 - The "release_year" column was created using the year from the release date.
 - A new column "return" was created to calculate the return on investment by dividing the "revenue" and "budget" fields.
 If the data is unavailable, it is set to 0.
 - Columns that won't be used such as "video," "imdb_id," "adult," "original_title," "poster_path," and "homepage" were deleted.

+## EDA - Exploratory Data Analysis
+The files for the Exploratory Data Analysis are located in the "data" folder.
+The "data_analysis.ipynb" file contains a step-by-step guide for data analysis, which utilizes the functions from the "helpers.py" file.
+The "helpers.py" file contains all the functions created for performing the transformations.
+The "data" folder within this directory contains the original data.

+## ML model
+The files for the movie recommendation system is located her The data files are located in the "data" folder.
+The "model.py" file contains function.

 ## API Development
 The API files are located in the "api" folder.